 We exist to promote and advance clinical academic careers.
 We do this by supporting and strengthening the clinical academic training of Oxford's Academic Specialised Foundation Programme doctors, Academic Clinical Fellows, Clinical Research Fellows and Clinical Lecturers.

 OUCAGS was founded in 2009, in partnership with the Oxford Deanery and NHS Education South Central (NESC).
-We continue as a partnership between the University, the Deanery and the Local Education and Training Board (LETB), with strong links to the Oxford NIHR Biomedical Research Centre (BRC).
+We continue as a partnership between the University, the Deanery (now part of NHS England), with strong links to the Oxford NIHR Biomedical Research Centre (BRC).

 We were established in the wake of the Modernising Medical Careers Review, which highlighted the need for a thriving clinical academic community with transparent and structured career paths.
 We provide an infrastructure for doctors on the integrated academic training (IAT) pathway and the many others on different academic career paths.